unlight/asmt-javascript-questions/README.md

 - What performance optimization techniques do you know in AngularJS?
 - Describe lifecycle of directive in AngularJS?
 - What are general recipes for optimizing Angular application?
+- What is the problem with angular watchers?
+Can you please describe it?
+- Speaking about components model in Angular - did it use any optimizations for not to iterate all watchers?
+- How do you structure angular modules within your application?
+How do you identify that is a separate module.
+If you have one big module for all application - what are pros and cons of such approach.
+- How do you usually integrate not Angular based 3rd party modules in your application? apply and digest calls - why do you use it?
+- What was the most complex architectural decision you made on your project?
+- Concerning interceptors in Angular have you worked with them?

 ### React
 - Speaking about the React.
 What’s the difference between state and props?